miladrahimi/phprouter/README.md

 # PhpRouter

-PhpRouter is a powerful, standalone and very fast HTTP URL router for PHP projects.
+PhpRouter is a powerful, standalone, and very fast HTTP URL router for PHP projects.

 Supported features:
 * Multiple controller types (class, closure, and function)